 • Rock Climbing is an upward trend and Tonsai is home to climbing shops offering kit and maps or guides and lessons for beginners.

 • Sailing is another Phi Phi favourite, with wind surfers, kiteboarding, dinghies or larger sail boats available for hire and/or instruction.

 • Phi Phi Leh island, home to spectacular Maya Bay, the white powder sand ‘ Beach’ made famous by DiCaprio, startling clear, turquoise waters and some nice little caves.
 Just half an hour from Phi Phi Don (the nearest accommodation, though camping is possible) by longtail boat or less by speedboat.
 BUT, you will have to pay a National Park fee just to land there for however long you stay, swimming in the bay is not very nice when lots of boats are coming and going and get there very early to avoid crowds.
 Take a picnic if you plan to stay a few hours.

-• Bamboo Island (Moo Ko Phi Phi) is another gorgeous, small (500m across) and frequently visited island 5 kms from Phi Phi Don but like Phi Phi Leh demands a silly National Park fee (Bt 200 last time we looked) to land there and gets crowded.
-It’s lovely but less spectacular than Phi Phi Ley and offers nothing to do but swim, stroll and perhaps snorkel on a reef about 30m offshore.
+• Bamboo Island (Moo Ko Phi Phi) is another gorgeous, small (500m across) and frequently visited island 5 kms from Don but like Leh demands a silly National Park fee to land there and still gets crowded.
+It’s lovely but less spectacular than Leh and offers nothing to do but swim, stroll and perhaps snorkel on a reef about 30m offshore.